-A clear learning objective is a must-have.
+A clear learning objective is a must-have to start.
 Before you do anything else, start by setting a SMART goal for your course or assessment.
+This is one of the best practices for e-learning design that ensures your course is set up for success from the get-go.
 What will your learners know or be able to do after they have completed your course?
 Your course’s goal helps you define one or more specific learning objectives.

 The right order for creating high-impact courses is: